cs481-ekh/s22-beima/docs/Initial Setup/InitialSetup.md

 ## Initial setup

 Install a git client for Windows
 Install Node JS
-Install visual studio 2022+ for .Net 6 functionality
+Install visual studio 2022+ for .Net 6 functionality Install MongoDb and Mongo Compass (included with download)

 Clone project into chosen location